DanSample/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is .map creates a new array and forEach just iterates over each item.

 2. What is the difference between a function and a method?

+A method is a function that is the property of an object.

 3. What is closure?

+A function , and the lexical scope it was declared in.
+When a function is declared, a new functional scope is created.
+The variables or functions declared within that function have the ability to reach outward for context.
+Not inward though.

 4. Describe the four rules of the 'this' keyword.

+Window Binding.
+When in the global scope, the value if 'this' will be the window/console Object.

+Implicit Binding.
+Whenever a function is called by a preceding dot, the object before that dot is 'this' .

+new Binding.
+Whenever a constructor function is used 'this' references the specific instance of the object that is created by the constructor function.

+Explicit Binding.
+Whenever .call() or .apply() are used 'this' is explicitly defined.

 5. Why do we need super() in an extended class?

+super() is used to access and call the methods on an objects parent.

 ## Project Set up